 Determine How You’d Like To Sell

 Before placing your listing, you’ll need to decide how you plan to sell your home.
 You could either conduct the sale on your own in a ‘for sale by owner’ arrangement, or you could choose to work with an experienced real estate agent.
-The second option is the most common being that selling a home without an agent can become complicated in very little time.
+The second option is the most common being that selling a home in Mesa, AZ without an agent can become complicated in very little time.

 In fact, according to Zillow, only 10% of home sellers in 2018 managed to sell their homes without the aid of a real estate agent.